A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Model development and simulations

 \subsection{Simulations in axisymmetric coordinates}

-In axisymmetry, the membrane is modeled using coordinates defined as given in \Cref{fig:coordinates}A. Since the membrane tubule (Fig. \ref{fig:schematic}E) has three distinct shape features (Fig. \ref{fig:schematic}A - Cap, Tube and Base), local membrane geometries were modeled as a hemispherical cap (Fig. \ref{fig:schematic}B, Case 1), cylindrical tube (Fig. \ref{fig:schematic}C, Case 2) and a curved base with negative Gaussian curvature (Fig. \ref{fig:schematic}D, Case 3).
+In axisymmetry, the membrane is modeled using coordinates defined in \Cref{fig:coordinates}A. As the membrane tubule (Fig. \ref{fig:schematic}E) has three distinct shape features (Fig. \ref{fig:schematic}A - Cap, Tube and Base), local membrane geometries were modeled as a hemispherical cap (Fig. \ref{fig:schematic}B, Case 1), cylindrical tube (Fig. \ref{fig:schematic}C, Case 2) and a curved base with negative Gaussian curvature (Fig. \ref{fig:schematic}D, Case 3).
 Cases 1 and 2 are constant mean curvature shapes and are solved as two-point boundary value problems.
 Case 3 is a negative Gaussian curvature shape with an inflection point in mean curvature with respect to the arc length and is solved as a three point boundary value problem.
-Case 4 includes all the local geometric variations in mean curvature and Gaussian curvature and is solved as a three point boundary value problem.
+Case 4 includes local geometric variations in both mean and Gaussian curvature and is solved as a three point boundary value problem.
 The third point in these cases is an additional interface point enforced at the location of constriction, such that it satisfies continuity requirements \cite{shampine2000solving}.
 The resulting system of equations is solved using the partial differential equation solution routines in Matlab, specifically bvp4c \cite{shampine2000solving, venkataraman2009applied}.
-Details of the numerical methods are provided in the SOM.
+Importantly, these equations are solved using both force control (compute membrane shape for a certain applied force) and displacement control (compute applied force for a certain membrane shape).
+These two approaches can lead to the same equilibrium membrane shape.
+In the presence of membrane bending instabilities, displacement control can access regimes of the response curve that force control cannot reach.
+However, this requires a precise prescription of the kinematic path.
+In order that a system be free to find the lowest energy pathways through a region of instability in its energy landscape, it is important that, while the force and displacement vary in a coupled manner, neither quantity be fully prescribed \cite{agrawal2009boundary,hassinger2017design}.
+Parameters for the bending rigidity, membrane tension and non-dimensionalization length R$_0$ are specified in Table 1.
+Details of the numerical methods are provided in the Supplementary Online Material (SOM).